Sandbox Environment

 Unique identifier for this deposit simulation (UUID).

-Monitor Onramp
+Monitor Onramp Status

-Unique identifier (UUID) for this transfer request.
+Send stablecoins from one user to another using the Create a crypto transfer endpoint.
+Request:Unique identifier (UUID) for this transfer request.
 Ensures idempotency -

 retrying with the same ID won’t create duplicate transfers.

-Source of the crypto transfer.
+Source of the transfer.

-Destination of the crypto transfer.
+Destination of the transfer.

 Amount of stablecoins to transfer.

-stablecoins to transfer (e.g.,
+Stablecoin to transfer (e.g.,

 usdc, usdt).Blockchain network for the transfer (e.g.,